Morr & Co Solicitors

 This could be tax which is payable on your wealth during your life, such as capital gains tax on the sale of an asset.
 Or it could be tax which is payable on your estate after you have passed away.
 In particular, there may be inheritance tax considerations, not just in relation to the assets that you leave behind but, also, it may be necessary to look at any recent lifetime gifts that you have made and their effect on the tax position.

-(IHT) Inheritance tax Solicitors
+Inheritance tax (IHT) Solicitors

-Our inheritance tax planning solicitors can advise you on all aspects of inheritance tax, including how best to minimise the exposure of your estate to inheritance tax after your death, and also on the process of obtaining probate and paying the tax before the estate can be distributed to the beneficiaries.
+Morr & Co's inheritance tax planning solicitors can advise you on all aspects of inheritance tax, including how best to minimise the exposure of your estate to inheritance tax after your death, and also on the process of obtaining probate and paying the tax before the estate can be distributed to the beneficiaries.

 The rules around inheritance tax can seem complicated and are prone to change, but there are a number of important guiding principles that you should be aware of, particularly in structuring your estate in order to shield it as far as possible from taxes after your death